-Not only is it a good source for keyword ideas, it’s also super important to find out what keywords your soon-to-be competitors are using in their listings, what they are ranking for and what is bringing in their sales.
+Not only is it a good source for keyword ideas, but it’s also super important to find out what keywords your soon-to-be competitors are using in their listings, what they are ranking for and what is bringing in their sales.
 You will effectively be competing for these same keywords in just a few weeks time, so make sure you don’t skip this step.

-You can start by searching for some keywords you found already in Amazon and see who is ranking in the top spots on the first page of results, then take a look at their listings and scour their titles, features and descriptions for keywords.
+You can start by searching for some keywords you found already in Amazon and see who is ranking in the top spots on the first page of results, then take a look at their listings and scour their titles, features, and descriptions for keywords.
 Keep a note of this in a spreadsheet if it helps.

 I like to use the Niche Hunter in the Web App to search for keywords too, which gives me a list of Amazon results alongside their estimated sales and other metrics.
-You can just search for a keyword in the search box and filter by marketplace to get some interesting results.
+You can just search for a keyword in the search box and filter by the marketplace to get some interesting results.
 I can then click into any listings I am interested in for a deeper investigation.

 Here’s what some of my keyword research looks like for my product.
 This is just a small sample.
 I will also create lots of topic groups of keywords including some more open-ended ones such as “camping equipment”.

-For each keyword topic you can usually find a handful of relevant keywords (or more) that people are actually searching for on the internet.
+For each keyword topic, you can usually find a handful of relevant keywords (or more) that people are actually searching for on the internet.
 Then once you have compiled a big list of research, you can start to see which ones have mores search volumes and which will be most relevant to your product and brand.

 Tips for Amazon Keyword Research

-Here’s the top takeaways for keyword research for Amazon sellers:
+Here are the top takeaways for keyword research for Amazon sellers:

 - Always keep a record of your research in a spreadsheet, you WILL need it again later